leochilds/learnyounode-walkthrough/6. Make it Modular/walkthrough.md

 var path = require('path')
 ```

 Yes, our module requires modules.
 I can see an inception reference on the horizon.
 Easy bit over.
-Following the rules of our export we can write our `module.export` function.
+Following the rules of our export we can write `module.export` with 3 arguments that exports our function for use in our program.

 ```js
 module.export = function (dir, filterStr, callback) {